samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+#### v1.8
+- Fixed problem with Arclight fork
+- Added the SpongeForge fork
 #### v1.7
 - Fixed a word in the spigot installer
 #### v1.6